Record high temperatures... but a cool down is around the corner

 Tracking the Tropics:

-Tropical Storm Philippe drifts west through and weakens as it approaches Puerto Rico.
-Rina formed Thursday morning and will make a turn north early next week.
+Tropical Storm Philippe drifts west through and weakens as it approaches Puerto Rico, then strengthen as it merges with what’s left of Rina by Wednesday.
 All is quiet in the Gulf.

 For up-to-the-minute alerts for the rest of our hurricane season, download our KPRC Hurricane Tracker 2 App.